-As licensed insolvency practitioners, Wilson Field does not require our clients to make any upfront payments when we assist them with a Company Voluntary Arrangement (CVA).
-If, after considering the options a company decides to implement a CVA, once the Insolvency Practitioner is appointed and the CVA is up and running the following changes will apply.
+As licensed insolvency practitioners, we do not require our clients to make any upfront payments when we assist them with a company voluntary arrangement (CVA).
+If, after considering the options a company decides to implement a CVA, once the insolvency practitioner is appointed and the CVA is up and running the following changes will apply.

 Fees for CVA Preparation

 Prior to a CVA being proposed to the company’s creditors, there is a considerable amount of preparation work that needs to be conducted.
 This work includes the preparation of the CVA proposal which will be done with the help of the company’s directors.

 The proposal will include (but is not limited to):

 - Creditor list with up to date balances.

 There is no upfront fee for Wilson Field to help the directors with the preparation of the CVA proposal and to book the creditors meeting.